 Key Stage 3 (Years 7, 8 and 9)

 At Key Stage 3, the curriculum prepares students for studies at Key Stage 4 while also providing them with a broad and enriching education.
 Emphasis is placed on ensuring all students have a solid foundation in Mathematics and English, and pupils needing extra support are offered effective intervention using carefully selected schemes to help close any gaps in their learning.

-In addition to Mathematics and English, the curriculum at Key Stage 3 includes Science, Latin, Modern Foreign Languages (French and Spanish), Music, Art, Design Technology, Sport, Drama, Computing, Pastoral, Health and Social education (PHSE) and Philosopy, Religious and Ethics (PRE).
+In addition to Mathematics and English, the curriculum at Key Stage 3 includes Science, Latin, Modern Foreign Languages (French and Spanish), Music, Art, Design Technology, Sport, Drama, Computing, Pastoral, Health and Social education (PHSE) and Philosopy, Religious and Ethics (PRE), Learning to learn (Year 7), Oratory (Year 8), Future Focus (Year 9).
 All lessons are delivered by subject specialists.